 Tangyuan or Yuanxiao

 People in South China prefer to call this dish Tangyuan while the people in North China prefer to call this dish Yuanxiao (元宵).
 There are many different kinds of fillings and pastries that you can use for this dish so there’s a multitude of flavors available.
 You can make this dish with a sweet filling, such as sweet ground sesame, ground peanut, red bean paste or even taro.
-Nowadays, many chefs will even put rose or chocolate in Tangyuan to cater for more modern sweeter tastes.
-There are also many different ingredients for making the pastry including pumpkin, taro, sweet potato, green tea and many others.
-You can experiment with different kinds of ingredients at home and find the perfect match to suit you and your family’s taste.
+Nowadays, many chefs will even put rose or chocolate in Tangyuan to cater to more modern sweeter tastes.

 - 1 cup/200 ml of water

 - For the Filling

 - 1 ounce/30 g of fried shallots

 - 1/2 teaspoon sugar